 Again, there’s a ‘but’ to this.

 You have to watch what and when you’re eating.
-I wouldn’t recommend eating a large meal minutes before getting into the water.
+We wouldn’t recommend eating a large meal minutes before getting into the water.
 While you may or may not cramp up, you still run the risk of throwing up in the water.

 A small snack though just before a workout, such as a banana, some pasta, or fruit, is easier for the stomach to handle.

 If you’re ever not sure, play it safe!

 This is a frequent swimming myth for those that menstruate.
 You can (and should) swim while you’re on your period!
 Menstruating is a normal body function and is nothing to be ashamed of.

 It’s safe, and activities such as swimming can actually help you with cramps.

 A side belief about swimming on your period is that you don’t need to use products.
 While it’s true that water can slow your flow down, it doesn’t stop the bleeding entirely.
 Especially if you’re on a heavy day.